- Determining the Appropriate Type

 Generally, contracted services agreements are entered into with a vendor for the purpose of performing a specific objective within the scope of work.
 Typically, vendors provide goods or services within their normal business operations, and operate in a competitive environment where they provide similar goods or services to many different purchasers.
 The program compliance requirements of the University's award do not apply to the goods or services being provided and the terms and conditions of the award are not passed down to the vendor.
 The monitoring requirements of OMB Circulars A-110 and A-133 and the Single Audit Act do not apply to contracted services agreements.

-In contrast, subcontracts, regrants, and memoranda of understanding are used when the subrecipient is functioning as a co-investigator on the project, i.e., they are involved in a creative way in designing and/or conducting the sponsored activity and often the subrecipients qualifications were instrumental in helping the university obtain the award.
-The program compliance requirements and other terms and conditions of the prime award are passed down to these subrecipients.
+In contrast, subcontracts, regrants, and memoranda of understanding are used when the subrecipient is functioning as a co-investigator on the project, i.e., they are involved in a creative way in designing and/or conducting the sponsored activity and often the subrecipients qualifications were instrumental in helping the University obtain the award.
+Subawards are routinely issued to other institutions to reimburse for facilities, personnel, equipment, or other institutional resources.
+Program compliance requirements and other terms and conditions of the prime award are passed down to subrecipients.

 Contracted services agreements are prepared by the staff of the Purchasing Department within Business Services.
 All other subrecipient agreements for externally funded projects are prepared by the staff of ORSP.
 For the remainder of this document, the term "subrecipient" will be used to refer to non-vendor relationships only.